The Five Stans of Central Asia

 ||

-Day 3 | Ashgabat - Mary by morning flight.
-Mary - Merv ancient city - "Farap" land border - Bukhara by road, 385 km.
-After breakfast meet the guide and further transfer to the airport; flight to Mary.
-Upon arrival - transfer to visit the ancient city of Merv, which is also included into the list UNESCO Heritage Sites.
-Exploring the region.
-Further transfer to the land border with Uzbekistan.
-Border formalities.
-Meet Uzbek team of guide and driver and further transfer to Bukhara.
-Accommodation at the hotel on arrival.
-Rest and overnight.
+| Day 3 | Ashgabat - Mary by morning flight.
+Mary - Merv ancient city - "Farap" land border - Bukhara by road, 385 km After breakfast, transfer to the airport for a morning flight to Mary.
+Upon arrival, drive to the ancient oasis city of Merv, once one of the great centers of the Silk Road and now a UNESCO World Heritage Site.
+Explore the impressive ruins and learn about the city’s fascinating past.
+Later, continue by road to the Farap land border with Uzbekistan.
+After completing border formalities, meet your Uzbek guide and driver and transfer onwards to the legendary city of Bukhara.
+Check in at your hotel on arrival.
+Rest and overnight in Bukhara.
 Meals: breakfast.
 Overnight at the hotel. |

 |